Your customers are absolutely key to your business. But have you ever stopped to think about what they can teach you?

 Pay attention to what your customers are saying.
 These are your strengths, and things that you should focus on in your marketing.

-If, however, there is a benefit which you think is great but doesn’t get mentioned by customers – perhaps you should look at conveying this message to customers through your marketing.
+If, however, there is a benefit that you think is great but doesn’t get mentioned by customers – perhaps you should look at conveying this message to customers through your marketing.
 Make sure people are fully aware of the uses and benefits of your product.

 A big thing you can learn from existing and past customers is what triggers them to make a purchase from your small business.